quanteda/tutorials.quanteda.io/content/language-specific/japanese.markdown

 ### Dictionary-based boundary detection

-Tokenization by `tokens()` is based on rules defined by the ICU library
+Tokenization by `tokens()` is based on rules defined in the [ICU library](http://site.icu-project.org/home).
+It does not require installation of external libraries.

 ```r